 For You formed my inward parts; You wove me in my mother's womb.Psalm 139:13(NASB)

-The psalmist considers the miraculous development of the unborn child, from conception and birth, right on into manhood and old age, and David recognised, that God deserves both praise and worship, for the miracle of his own conception and development.
-He considers the wonderful way he was knitted together, within the hidden recess of his mother's womb.. and so he writes: for You formed my inward parts.
-You wove me together in my mother's womb.
+The psalmist considers the miraculous development of the unborn child, from conception and birth, right on into manhood and old age, and David recognises that God deserves both praise and worship, for the miracle of his own conception and development.
+He considers the wonderful way he was knitted together, within the hidden recess of his mother's body... and so he writes, "for You formed my inward parts.
+You wove me together in my mother's womb."